R-Najdaoui/ExercicesReactSeance4-1/README.md

 ## <a name="english-description"></a> Description in English

 These exercises come from the course **C12: Front-end Development, S4: JSX Language**.
-They illustrate how to use JSX in React.
+They illustrate how to use JSX in React. [📄 Download the pdf](docs/Seance4-1-Cours.pdf)

 1. **Hello React with JSX**
    Displays a `<p>` paragraph containing "Hello React" using JSX and ReactDOM.